Last Updated: October 8, 2024

 United States of America

-1. Early Life
+2. Early Life

-2. Career
+3. Career

-3. Personal Life
+4. Personal Life

-4. Death
+5. Death

-What was Aubrey McClendon's Net Worth?
+What Was Aubrey McClendon's Net Worth?

 Aubrey McClendon was an American businessman and sports team executive who had a net worth of $500 million.
-Aubrey McClendon was most notable for being the co-founder, CEO and former chairman of Chesapeake Energy.
+Aubrey McClendon was most notable for being the co-founder, CEO, and former chairman of Chesapeake Energy.
 Aubrey was also a part owner of the NBA's Oklahoma City Thunder.

 On March 1, 2016, Aubrey was charged with conspiring to rig bids to buy natural gas and oil leases in Oklahoma.
 He was facing 10 years in prison.
-The next day Aubrey was supposed to turn himself into the police.
-Instead he drove his vehicle into a bridge overpass at a high velocity and perished.
+The next day, Aubrey was supposed to turn himself into the police.
+Instead, he drove his vehicle into a bridge overpass at a high velocity and perished.
 He was 56 years old and was survived be a wife and three kids.

 Early Life

-McClendon attended Duke University and graduated in 1981 with a degree in history with a minor in accounting.
+McClendon attended Duke University and graduated in 1981 with a degree in history and a minor in accounting.
 He was particularly interested in the post-Civil War Reconstruction Era.
 He was also a member of Sigma Alpha Epsilon fraternity.

 Career

 Following his graduation from Duke, McClendon's first job was as an accountant.
 He was inspired to move from accounting into the energy business after reading an article in "The Wall Street Journal" about businessmen experiencing great success in the industry.
-He began by working as landman at Jaytex Oil and Gas, a public company in Oklahoma City founded by his uncle, Aubrey M. Kerr, Jr. He left Jaytex in November 1982 to pursue his own business in the oil and natural gas industry.
+He began by working as a landman at Jaytex Oil and Gas, a public company in Oklahoma City founded by his uncle, Aubrey M. Kerr, Jr. He left Jaytex in November 1982 to pursue his own business in the oil and natural gas industry.

 In 1983, McClendon partnered with Tom L. Ward in a venture into oil and natural gas.
-They co-founded Chesapeake Energy Corporation in 1989 and both were 29 years old at the time.
+They co-founded Chesapeake Energy Corporation in 1989, and both were 29 years old at the time.
 McClendon took on the role of chairman and chief executive officer while Ward served as president and chief financial officer.
 The company began drilling its first two wells in Garvin County, Oklahoma, in May 1989.

-Over the next decades, Chesapeake Energy continued to grow and McClendon amassed an impressive fortune.
-By 2008, he was the highest paid CEO of all the S&P 500 companies.
+Over the next decades, Chesapeake Energy continued to grow, and McClendon amassed an impressive fortune.
+By 2008, he was the highest-paid CEO of all the S&P 500 companies.
 He also developed a reputation for being risky.
 For instance, in 2008, he sold the majority of his 31.5 million shares in Chesapeake Energy, comprising 94% of his stake in the company and 6% of the company overall.
 However, the sale did not apparently negatively affect Chesapeake, as it continued to grow.
 Between 2009 and 2013, Chesapeake continued to grow its gas production from 5 million to 2.5 billion cubic feet per day.
 The company is also responsible for discovering large reserves of natural gas, helping reduce the cost of gas prices for consumers in the United States.
 In general, McClendon is credited with helping the United States develop its domestic oil and natural gas industries.

 Hunter Martin/Getty Images

 McClendon was involved in some conflict related to Chesapeake Energy when it was reported that he had used Chesapeake employees to perform various personal work and projects, including repair work on his house.
-However, he had reimbursed the employees and the company for their work and his employment agreement stated that such arrangements were permissible.
+However, he had reimbursed the employees and the company for their work, and his employment agreement stated that such arrangements were permissible.

 In February 2015, Chesapeake filed a lawsuit against McClendon in which it accused him of misappropriating company data when he began American Energy Partners.
 The parties reached a settlement in 2015.
 In March 2016, a federal grand jury indicted McClendon for violating antitrust laws and conspiring to suppress prices paid for oil and natural gas leases by rigging the bidding process for leases.
 McClendon released a statement denying all charges.
 However, before his innocence or guilt could be proven, McClendon tragically was killed in a car accident.